“Fake news”. An old term with new implications

 There are large numbers of people accessing news and information worldwide through social media platforms and social messaging softwares.
 Facebook declares 1.49 billion daily and 2.27 billion monthly active users on average for September 2018.
 According to Reuters , 370 million of these users were in Europe in December 2017.
 The Reuters Institute Digital News Report 2018 interviewed a sample of 24,735 people in “selected markets” (UK, US, Germany, France, Spain, Italy, Ireland, Denmark, Finland, Japan, Australia, and Brazil): 65% of the respondents had used Facebook “for any purpose” in the week before the survey, while 36% of them had used it for news.

 Facebook is governed by the News Feed algorithm, which has been modified several times to increase priority of videos, reduce priority of clickbait, emphasise family and friends, etc. Recently the platform altered its algorithm so that content identified as disinformation ranks lower.
-Facebook is way bigger than Twitter and there is still loads of “fake news” there — and much more, in sheer numbers, than there is on Twitter, as punctualised by NiemanLab .
+Facebook is way bigger than Twitter and there is still loads of “fake news” there — and much more, in sheer numbers, than there is on Twitter, as pointed out by NiemanLab .

 In 2014, Facebook launched Trending Topics, a section similar to Twitter trends.
 In 2016, Gizmodo quoted former Facebook employees saying that the section was curated to suppress conservative news.
 Months later, Facebook changed the way the section operated and it became fully algorithmically driven, until it was shut down in 2018 after accusations of spreading “fake news”.

 According to a recent working paper by Stanford and New York University researchers, the platform’s attempts to get “fake news” and disinformation out of people’s feeds seem to be working.
-The problem, though, is that social media networks’ algorithms are not transparent: this means that all we know about it derives from statements by companies’ executives and and attempts by third parties to reverse-engineer it, such as the one by Fabio Chiusi and Claudio Agosti.
+The problem, though, is that social media networks’ algorithms are not transparent: this means that all we know about them derives from statements by companies’ executives and and attempts by third parties to reverse-engineer it, such as the one by Fabio Chiusi and Claudio Agosti.

 In November 2015, Google introduced a new policy, excluding AdSense from websites who misrepresent who their owners are and deceive people, including impersonating news organisations.
-Also other IT organisations are exploring ways in which content on the internet can be verified, kite-marked, and graded according to agreed definitions.
+Also other IT organisations are exploring ways in which content on the Internet can be verified, kite-marked, and graded according to agreed definitions.
 Brands may choose to block advertisement on certain websites through blacklisting.
-Campaigns, like Sleeping Giants , push them to do that.
-On the other hand, the report of the independent High level Group on Fake News and Online Disinformation (HLEG) points out that many of these initiatives are only taken in a small number of countries, leaving millions of users elsewhere more exposed to disinformation.
+Campaigns like Sleeping Giants push them to do that.
+On the other hand, the report by the independent High level Group on Fake News and Online Disinformation (HLEG) points out that many of these initiatives are only taken in a small number of countries, leaving millions of users elsewhere more exposed to disinformation.
 Furthermore, because of the scarcity of publicly available data, it is often hard for independent third parties (fact-checkers, news media, academics, and others) to evaluate the efficiency of these responses.